Counterfeit Detection: Fantasy and Souvenir California Fractional Gold

 California Fractional Gold is an interesting and historically significant series that includes more than 500 varieties.
 During the California Gold Rush there was a shortage of small change and beginning in 1852 several jewelers privately minted gold quarters, half dollars, and dollars.
 The San Francisco Mint opened on April 3, 1854 and within a few years enough small change had been issued to eliminate the necessity for these minuscule gold tokens.

 Those struck from 1852 to 1857 are termed “Period One” issues and are believed to have actually circulated, while the “Period Two” strikes from 1858 to 1882 were struck as souvenirs of the Gold Rush by local jewelers.
-NGC grades Period One and Two issues, as well as 15 Period Three varieties (mostly struck in the early 1900s), but modern replicas are very common and routinely submitted.
+NGC grades Period One and Two issues.
 A few helpful tips can make sure you never get fooled by these sometimes deceptive fantasy pieces.

 All California Fractional Gold from Periods One and Two are denominated.
 Usually they will have the word DOLLAR (with a fraction if a quarter or half dollar), but there are also some that are denominated in cents.
 Occasionally you will see the word DOLLAR abbreviated as DOL, DOLL, or even DOLA.
 Although the Coinage Act of April 22, 1864 made it illegal to privately mint coinage, the law was not enforced by the Secret Service until 1883 and thus jewelers were still able to denominate their souvenir tokens.
 The tokens struck in 1883 and later almost always do not have a denomination (in order to comply with the law) and instead might say “1/2 CAL GOLD” or “1/2 CALIFORNIA GOLD CHARM”.